Flone-dnb/nameless-engine/README.md

 # Code style

-Mostly engine's code style is controlled though `clang-format` and `clang-tidy`, configuration for both of these is located in the root directory of this repository.
+Mostly engine code style is controlled though `clang-format` and `clang-tidy` (although `clang-tidy` is only enabled for release builds), configuration for both of these is located in the root directory of this repository.
 Nevertheless, there are few things that those two can't control, which are:

 - for `bool` variables the prefix is `b`, example: `bIsEnabled`,
 - for integer variables (`int`, `size_t`, etc.) the prefix is `i`, example: `iSwapChainBufferCount`,